SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * DELETE all `enableV1Services` related resources.
 These resources were already disabled by default.
 They are now fully removed from the deployment process.
+  So with this version of Renku all V1 services will be fully deleted from the cluster.

 ## Upgrading to Renku 2.11.0